 The purpose of these proposed regulatory actions is to make clear the intent of Health and Safety Code 13146 (A)(5) which reads, The State Fire Marshal (SFM) shall enforce the building standards and other regulations of the State Fire Marshal on all University of California campuses and properties administered or occupied by the University of California and on all California State University campuses and properties administered or occupied by the California State University.
-For each university campus or property, the State Fire Marshal may delegate that responsibility to the person of the State Fire Marshal.
+For each university campus or property, the State Fire Marshal may delegate that responsibility to the person of the State Fire Marshal be known as the Designated Campus Fire Marshal.